Virtual-Domain-driven-design/domain-driven-design-heuristics/_guiding-heuristics/explore-language-change-language-to-change-how-people-think.md

 ---
-title: "Explore language: change language on purpose to change how people think."
+title: "Explore language: change language on purpose to change how people think"
 excerpt: "How can we battle confirmation bias while designing and modelling?"
 tags: guiding-heuristics eventstorming collaborative-modelling
 authors: Kenny Baas-Schwegler